Glioblastoma: Chemotherapy

 Most studies show no benefit from the addition of chemotherapy.
-However, a large clinical trial of 575 participants randomized to standard radiation versus radiation plus temozolomide chemotherapy showed that the group receiving temozolomide survived a median of 14.6 months as opposed to 12.1 months for the group receiving radiation alone.
-This treatment regimen is now standard for most cases of glioblastoma where the person is not enrolled in a clinical trial.
-Temozolomide seems to work by sensitizing the tumor cells to radiation, and appears more effective for tumors with MGMT promoter methylation.
-High doses of temozolomide in high-grade gliomas yield low toxicity, but the results are comparable to the standard doses.
+However, a large 2005 clinical trial of 573 participants randomized to standard radiation versus radiation plus temozolomide chemotherapy showed that the group receiving temozolomide survived a median of 14.6 months as opposed to 12.1 months for the group receiving radiation alone.
+This treatment regimen became standard for most cases of glioblastoma where the person is not enrolled in a clinical trial.

+Temozolomide can offer survival benefits, but is of limited effect for people with tumors that are MGMT unmethylated.
 Antiangiogenic therapy with medications such as bevacizumab control symptoms, but do not appear to affect overall survival in those with glioblastoma.
 A 2018 systematic review found that the overall benefit of anti-angiogenic therapies was unclear.
 In older adults with newly diagnosed glioblastoma who are reasonably fit, concurrent and adjuvant chemoradiotherapy gives the best overall survival but is associated with a greater risk of haematological adverse events than radiotherapy alone.